 To share the charm of its diverse and beautiful trails, Seoul City has selected 40 themed places.
 The 40 ‘Themed Trail’ selected this time are: “Hangang/Stream Trail (14 places),” “Beautiful Forest Trail (14 places),” “Beautiful Valley Trail (1 place),” “Trail with Magnificent Sceneries (6 places)”, “Historical and Cultural Trail (5 places).”

 <Hangang/Stream Trail> The Hongjecheon Stream, located in Seodaemun-gu, was desolate and without water before being restored as an ecological river through the 5-year restoration project carried out from 2006 to 2011.
 Now, not only forsythias in full bloom, but also carps and crucian carps can be appreciated by the river, along with its waterfalls and music fountains.
 Also, visitors can make use of the two free bicycle rental centers located by the river to go hiking.

 <Beautiful Forest Trail> While in the middle of Seoul, ‘Inwangsan Forest Trail’ is always full of beauty because the scenery around the trail changes depending on the season.
-While walking the wooded trail, visitors can enjoy historical places, and also see and listen their stories.
+While walking the wooded trail, visitors can enjoy historical places, and also see and listen to their stories.

 <Trail with Magnificent Sceneries> Although the ‘Hanumul Trail’, located in Geumcheon-gu, is a rocky mountain way that goes all the way up to Hanumul, everyone, regardless of age or gender, can normally climb it without difficulty.
 Hanumul (or Han Well, according to its meaning in Korean) is a huge well not to be compared with the size of normal wells.
 It is a mysterious historical site that does not run out of water even in times of drought.